helje5/helje5/README.md

 I know exactly what I want, but I can't have it.

-A professional software developer.
-Did code on all kinds of platforms (NeXTstep, Linux, Windows, macOS, iOS) in all kinds of languages (Objective-C, TCL, Guile, Python, Java, JavaScript, C++, Swift).
+A software developer.
+Did code on all kinds of platforms in all kinds of languages.

 Running my own company called [**ZeeZide**](https://zeezide.de/) for 7+ years now, been at